LeetLLM

 Represent the case as trusted state

-The first cell starts from the gateway artifact built in the previous lesson and defines Alex's case.
-The 500 USD specialist threshold is a teaching fixture for this support workflow, not a general refund rule.
+Start from the gateway artifact built in the previous lesson and define a separate support-policy artifact for Alex's workflow.
+The 500 USD specialist threshold is a teaching fixture for this support workflow, not a general credit rule.

 01-support-case-state.py